kawserabdullah/EAL_PODCAST_my_own_podcast/README.md

 ![image](https://github.com/kawserabdullah/EAL_PODCAST_my_own_podcast/assets/157562656/fa3477de-db03-4f00-993a-68278e34f3fc)

 This is the source code for my own podcast, EAL Podcast.
-Currently, I am using the default domain of the hosting service.
+Currently, I am using the default domain name provided by the hosting service.
 In future, I will purchase a domain for the site.

 Website: https://eal-podcast.vercel.app/.